rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 </table>

 There are of course a lot more commands.
-All the programs that you have install on your laptop can be run from command line - usually by typing its name.
+All the programs that you have installed on your laptop can be run from the command line - usually by typing their names.
-You can now try for example - `firefox`, `notepad`, `safari` nebo `gedit`.
+Try for example - `firefox`, `notepad`, `safari`, or `gedit`.
 {% if var('coach-present') -%}
-If it's not working ask coach and they might help you to find some command that will work.
+If it's not working, ask your coach and they might help you to find an example command that works.
 {%- endif %}

 We will use commands/programs like `python` and `git` a lot.
 We will install them